-The Office of the Provost and Faculty Career Development (FCD) sponsor grants to support faculty mentoring at RIT.
+The Office of the Provost and Faculty Career Development (FCD) sponsor mini-grants to support faculty mentoring at RIT.
 Each peer-mentoring or other faculty mentoring group at RIT may request funding for one project or activity each academic year or funding to initiate a new faculty mentoring group.
 Requests up to $2,000 will be considered.
 The mentoring projects or activities for which you are requesting grant funds must be related to teaching excellence, dissemination of scholarly works, or grant proposal development.
 The goal is for you to participate in activities or projects that will help your mentoring group be successful.
-Requests related to general professional development activities/projects will not be considered.
+Requests related to general professional development activities or projects will not be considered.

-Faculty mentors and their mentees and other RIT faculty peer mentoring groups may apply.
+Faculty mentors and their mentees and other RIT faculty peer/mutual mentoring groups may apply.
 “Mentoring groups” are defined as groups (two or more members) that meet on a regular basis for mutual support and development.
 On the application you will be asked for your mentoring group's name, topic area, and meeting schedule.
 Proposals for interdisciplinary projects or activities are encouraged, but one faculty member should be selected as the group's leader.
 Learn more about faculty mentoring on this page.

-Full-time, tenure track and non-tenure track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
+Full-time tenured, tenure track, and non-tenure track teaching faculty (lecturers, senior lecturers, principal lecturers) are eligible to apply.
 Projects involving staff and/or part-time faculty will be considered only if the lead applicant is a full-time faculty member.
 Faculty who have not completed projects/used grant funds previously awarded or have not submitted an outcome/impact report for a prior grant will not be eligible for a new grant-funded activity.

-We would like to share your experience and request that all grant recipients help disseminate their results by completing a brief report as soon as possible following the project’s completion sharing the impact this grant had on your mentoring group's success related to teaching excellence, scholarly works, grant proposal development, etc. Your outcomes may be used on the FCD website or other materials.
+We would like to share your experience and request that all grant recipients help disseminate their results by completing a brief report following the project’s completion sharing the impact this grant had on your mentoring group's success related to teaching excellence, scholarly works, grant proposal development, etc. Your outcomes may be used on the FCD website or other materials.

-Questions should be directed to the Faculty Career Development team at FCDS@rit.edu.
+Questions should be directed to Faculty Career Development at FCDS@rit.edu.